Gainesville Car Accident Attorneys

 Retain a personal injury law firm immediately.

 Yes, but the amount is limited by whatever percentage the court establishes.
-All passengers are also assessed for assumption of risk.
+All passengers are also assessed for the assumption of risk.

 In Florida, even if you are partly at fault, you may still recover money damages.
 Your damages may be reduced by a sum to account for your contribution to the accident.